Asmit2952/DevOps-Roadmap/01-Prerequisites/01-Linux/03-Basic-Commands.md

 * `rm -rf`: Forcefully remove a directory recursively
 * `echo`: To print anything on the terminal
 * `du`: Allows a user to gain disk usage information quickly
+* `cp`: Used to copy files or group of files or directory